 Investigators conducting research with human subjects should familiarize themselves with the Reportable New Information (RNI) report, also known as Adverse Event and Unanticipated Problem reporting.
 The Principal Investigator must provide all key personnel with procedures and contact persons in case of an adverse event that may be directly related to their research study.

 Main Page Content

 What is Reportable New Information (RNI), also known as an adverse event or unexpected problem?

-Any adverse event occurring in one or more subjects participating in a research protocol whose nature, severity, or frequency is not consistent with either:
+Any adverse event affecting one or more subjects participating in a research protocol whose nature, severity, or frequency is not consistent with either:

 - The unknown or foreseeable risk of adverse events associated with the procedures involved in the research that are described in the protocol related-documents, such as: the IRB-approved research protocol, applicable investigator brochure, the current IRB-approved informed consent document, and/or other relevant sources of information, such as product labeling and package inserts; or